dylando9/Movie-Rating-Project/README.md

   - 🔪 *Thrillers & Crime Dramas*
 - 🖼️ Fetch poster images and ratings from TMDb
 - 🌓 Toggle between dark mode and light mode
-- 🎞️ Posters are clickable → open in TMDb for more info
+- 🎞️ Posters are clickable → open to TMDb for more info
 - 📅 Input year range for filtered recommendations

 ---